70X/react-script-new-store-ts/README.md

 # React To Create a new Store
 ## Zsh script - rxjs, @reduxjs/toolkit, redux-observable, ts

-You can just add this script into .zshrc
+You can just add this script into .zshrc.

 You can create a new file (i.e. .zshrc_react_snippet) and add into .zshrc one:
 `source ~/.zshrc_react_snippet`